 Eve told me to sit and be with Spot (that’s Goober behind us).
 We were talking and I was barely aware of being photographed, so she caught me smiling.
 My lips are pulled back too much, since I’m laughing and wrinkling my nose at the same time Spot flicks out his tongue.
 Otherwise, it’s a good smile.

 I love this photo, maybe the last one where I’m smiling and it’s pretty.
-I can count on one hand –actually, I can’t even locate good photos of me smiling after I turned ten.
 The photo just below of me at twelve is so self-conscious and sad.
 You can see that puberty is hitting me and I’m breaking out.

 Since puberty, the minute the camera comes out, I stiffen.
 And when I write characters who are older than ten, I stiffen.
 I don’t mean to.